theory/explanation/README.md

 a string that executes a query and the function runs `EXPLAIN` on the query and returns the results as a table.
 Each node in the plan is represented by a single row, and child nodes refer to the unique identifier of their parents.
+The results, that is, are organized into a proximity tree.

 Installation
 ------------